poole/lanyon/index.md

 ## Submission Process

+TODO DAVID i think you should just link to submitting.md here instead

 A full copy of the track’s blogs will always be publicly available as a GitHub repository [(mock-up link)](https://github.com/bourbaki-blogchain/bourbaki-blogchain.github.io).